jxrajala/jxrajala.github.io/index.md

 ## Projects

-Github Personal Website: building a personal homepage on Github using Jekyll Pages as part of Command Line Tools for Linguist course.
+**Github Personal Website:** building a personal homepage on Github using Jekyll Pages as part of Command-Line Tools for Linguists course.

-## Misc
+## Misc.

 My personal interests include architecture, urban development and urban travel.